 Reader Stephen noticed that on the iPhone X you cannot close apps if you are on a call, so be mindful of when you close apps.
 Best to perform this activity when you’re not focusing on something else, like chatting with friends and family!

 Closing apps should never be your routine.
 When you have a non-responding app or problematic app, closing it this way (a forced close) is acceptable and maybe even necessary.

 BUT if you are closing apps in the hope of saving hours and hours battery life, it doesn’t work!
 When not in use, most apps are in a suspended state, taking up little to no resources.
 So force closing them and opening them again may actually use more power!

 If the battery is your concern, it’s far better to turn off background app refresh, use low power mode, and follow these other battery saving strategies.

 The Single Best Thing for Your iPhone X

-If you could do only one thing to preserve your iPhone X for the long haul, we recommend shutting down at least once per week.
+If you could do only one thing to preserve your iPhone X Series phone or newer iPad for the long haul, we recommend shutting down at least once per week.
 That’s a full shut down!

 Either using Settings > General > Shut Down or long-press one of the Volume Buttons and the Side Button together and hold for a few seconds.
 Then simply “slide to power off” just like any other iPhone.